The Python API¶

 def optimize_weights(self, model_indexes_begin, model_indexes_end):

-print("optimize_weights", file=sys.stderr)
+print("optimize_weights", model_indexes_begin, model_indexes_end, file=sys.stderr)

 for model_index_index in range(model_indexes_begin, model_indexes_end):

-model_index = learning_data.model_indexes[model_index_index]
+model_index = models_being_learned.model_indexes[model_index_index]

-for criterion_index in range(self.learning_data.criteria_count):
+for criterion_index in range(self.preprocessed_learning_set.criteria_count):

-self.learning_data.weights[model_index][criterion_index] = 1.1 / self.learning_data.criteria_count
+self.models_being_learned.weights[model_index][criterion_index] = 1.1 / self.preprocessed_learning_set.criteria_count

 Profiles improvement strategies must implement .improve_profiles(model_indexes_begin, model_indexes_end)

-, that should improve profile_ranks
+, that should improve low_profile_ranks

 .